sbunivedu/PHP_MySQL/README.md

 }
 ?>
 ```
-The script prints 388269 rows, which is too many.
+This script prints 388269 rows, which is too many.
 Modify the query so that it prints the first 10 movies in the result set.

 Try to modify this script to print the result in a HTML Table format.

 ## Query with Parameters

-Write a SQL statement that finds the movies "Tom Cruise" acted in.
-The IMDB schema is as follows:
+Given the IMDB schema as follows, write a SQL statement that finds the movies "Tom Cruise" acted in.
 ```
 actors(id, first_name, last_name, gender, film_count)
 directors(id, first_name, last_name)